IBM VPC Licensing

 How often should VPC licenses be reviewed?

-Reviewing VPC licenses regularly is recommended, especially when making changes to your virtual environment, such as adding or reconfiguring VMs, to ensure continued compliance and optimal cost management.
+Reviewing VPC licenses regularly is recommended, especially when making changes to your virtual environment, such as adding or reconfiguring virtual machines (VMs), to ensure continued compliance and optimal cost management.

 Can VPC licenses be used across different environments?

 VPC licenses can be applied to virtualized, containerized, or hybrid environments, depending on how your IBM software is deployed.
-The licensing rules are flexible to accommodate different infrastructure setups.
+The licensing rules are flexible, accommodating different infrastructure setups.

 What happens if VPC licensing terms are violated?